alteryx/featuretools/docs/source/automated_feature_engineering/handling_time.rst

                               'label': [True, True, False]})
     ct_flight

 These instructions say to build two rows for trip ``14`` using data from different times and one row for trip ``92``.
-Let's see what happens when we run DFS:
+Here's how DFS handles those instructions:

 .. ipython:: python